web3infra-foundation/mega/docs/development.md

 If you are using GitHub codespaces, you can follow the steps below to set up the Mega project.
 When you create a new Codespace, the Mega project will be cloned automatically.
 You can then follow the steps below to set up the project.

+You can skip this step (PostgreSQL setup) if using SQLite in `config.toml`.

 When the codespace is ready, the PostgreSQL will be installed and started automatically.
 You can then follow the steps below to set up the database with below steps.

 ```bash